How to apply the basic components of music to writing songs

 It’s unlikely to encounter this kind of texture in modern songwriting.

-A homophonic texture is one where you have a main melody, backed by chords.
+A homophonic texture is one where you have the main melody, backed by chords.

-Though, unlike in a monophonic texture, you have two or more notes sounding at the same time, it is very clear which line of notes form the melody and is usually accompanied by block chords and less complex harmonies.
+Though unlike in a monophonic texture, you have two or more notes sounding at the same time, it is very clear which line of notes forms the melody and is usually accompanied by block chords and less complex harmonies.

 This kind of texture is very common in Rock, Pop and singer-songwriter music, and if you’re a beginner in songwriting, it’s the one you should aim for.

 A polyphonic texture is one where two or more melodies, independent of each other, are heard at the same time.

 Though a lot of modern songwriting uses homophonic texture, you can find polyphonic textures in more intricate forms of songwriting such as in Neo-Classical Heavy Metal and Progressive Rock.

 This musical element is related to the structure of your song.

 The following are some different sections you commonly find in song.
 Which of these sections you include in your songs, and their sequence make the form of the song.

 Intro: This is usually instrumental and sets the key and mood of the song.
 In Rock and Heavy metal music the intro is most of the time a guitar riff.